VerdanTech/Vdt-Webapp/README.md

 <h3 align="center">VerdanTech</h3>

   <p align="center">
-    An open source agriculture productivity and agro-ecology modelling tool.
+    A garden productivity tool, agro-ecology model, and IOT platform for a sustainable and cooperative future.
     <br />
     <a href=""><strong>Try it yourself »</strong></a>
     <br />